 Chemical Class: Codeine

-Uses For Promethazine VC With Codeine
+Uses for Promethazine VC With Codeine

 Codeine belongs to the group of medicines called narcotic analgesics (pain medicines).
 It acts on the central nervous system (CNS) to relieve pain.
 Phenylephrine is a decongestant.
-It works by narrowing the blood vessels and leads to clearing of the nasal congestion.
+It works by narrowing the blood vessels and leads to the clearing of nasal congestion.

 Promethazine is an antihistamine.
 It works by preventing the effects of a substance called histamine, which is produced by the body.
 Histamine can cause itching, sneezing, runny nose, and watery eyes.
 It can sometimes close up the bronchial tubes (air passages of the lungs) and make breathing difficult.

 When codeine is used for a long time or in large doses, it may become habit-forming, causing mental or physical dependence.
-Physical dependence may lead to withdrawal side effects when you stop taking the medicine.
+Physical dependence may lead to withdrawal side effects when you suddenly stop taking the medicine.

 This medicine is available only with your doctor's prescription.

-Before Using Promethazine VC With Codeine
+Before using Promethazine VC With Codeine